Haxk20/VORON-Firmware-Builder/README.md

 sudo docker run -d -v <Absolute path to directory you want the images to be copied to>:/out -e BOARD=<name of the board you wish to build> voron-image:latest
 ```

+There is also an optional enviroment variable you can pass to the docker image
+OUTPUT_NAME that allows you to set the output name.
+Filename when building for SKR1.3 and OUTPUT_NAME set to "June-5th"
+will be "SKR1.34-Non-Turbo-June-5th.bin"

 After which you should see the precompiled images in the directory you specified.